Inventory #

 |

-Item instances #
+Item Instances #

 When a user is granted an item, whether from a Store Purchase, as a Reward, or any other means, it is stored as an item instance inside their inventory.
 The inventory itself is stored inside the Storage Engine under a special collection/key for that user.